UNINETTSigma2/documentation/nird_archive/search-guide.md

 ### Opening a dataset
 Click on any dataset title to go to the full dataset landing page, where you can see all metadata, download files, and view the full description.
 Use your browser's back button to return to the search results.

+(sharing_search)=

+## Sharing and Reproducing Queries

+When you run a search in the portal, the full query is reflected in the browser's URL bar.
+To share a query:
+1. Run your search in the portal
+2. Copy the full URL from the browser address bar
+3. Share the URL with your colleague
+4. When they open the URL, the same query will be executed in their browser